 Edmonton Transit Service (ETS) is a fully integrated, progressive, easy-to-use public transit system that provides over 80 million rides each year.
 Transit plays an important role in city building and provides seamless connection within Edmonton and region by focusing on 3 pillars: service, infrastructure and technology.

 Future of Transit

 ETS is continually assessing how it can best support Edmontonians’ transit needs and expectations.
 Service-related projects include:

-- Transit Strategy will move ETS to a new service delivery model by 2020
+- Transit Strategy moved ETS to a new service delivery model

 - Regional bus service connects passengers travelling between key Edmonton locations and nearby municipalities

-- Regional Transit Services Commision will improve regional transit and mobility by bringing municipal transit services together for the benefit of one region
+- Regional Transit Services Commission will improve regional transit and mobility by bringing municipal transit services together for the benefit of one region

-- U-Pass program provides an affordable transit pass for university students travelling within and between nearby municipalities
+- U-Pass provides an affordable transit pass for university students travelling within and between nearby municipalities

 - Flexible fare options are available for people who need it the most

 - Safety programs ensure passengers feel safe at all times on public transit